• Skip to primary navigation

 Selected References:

 • Oberlander TF, et al. 2008.
 Major congenital malformations following prenatal exposure to serotonin reuptake inhibitors and benzodiazepines using population-based health data.
-Birth Defects Res B Dev Reprod Toxicolo 83(1):68-76.
+Birth Defects Res B Dev Reprod Toxicol; 83(1):68-76.

-• Sheehy, O. et al. 2019.
+• Sheehy O, et al. 2019.
 Association Between Incident Exposure to Benzodiazepines in Early Pregnancy and Risk of Spontaneous Abortion.
-J of the Am Med Assoc Psychiatry 76(9):948-957.
+JAMA Psychiatry; 76(9):948-957.

 Footer